Create New Content Using Your Facebook Memories

 ‘Ever have those moments when you scroll through Facebook Memories and are mortified at how little you know about something pretty incredible?
 If I’m being transparent, I am surprised I even have friends left! (thanks for still being here).
 It horrifies me that I used to beg people to join my business — but it’s amazing when you want to ‘be better’, where 2 short years can take you.
 Do you have any embarrassing Facebook Memories?’

-Ending this post with a question is a great way to gather some engagement too.
+Ending this post with a question is a great way to gather some engagement.

-Or, another example could be you wrote a GREAT post this time last year.
-It may have been about business, or a greta image with a lot of traction, etc. This is where repurposing gets fun.
-Use it again!
-Organically though — do not share it from the memories platform.
+Another example on how you could reuse or repurpose content from your Facebook memories is this; maybe you wrote a GREAT post this time last year.
+It may have been about business, or a great image with a lot of traction, etc. This is where repurposing gets fun.

-Perhaps, you have a great narrative post.
-And, with a few tweaks in wording it is as though it is brand new!
-Make the dates or insight relevant to today, but there’s no need to completely reinvent the wheel on it.
-Especially, the posts that your audience already loved.
+Perhaps, you have a great storytelling style post and with a few tweaks in its wording it is as though it is brand new!
+Make the dates or insight relevant to today, but there’s no need to completely reinvent the wheel on this — especially, the posts that your audience already loved.

-Content is everywhere.
 And it just so happens that Facebook has made it super convenient to relive memories that are great markers of how far we have come.
-Or, perhaps you commented on something media related that you can comment on again followed by, anyone remember this?

-Additionally, we appreciate not all memories will be good ones, so please scroll by ones that you do not wish to rehash, or take this opportunity even to delete them all together.
-But also know that this feature is a great way for you to accumulate content for daily use.
+Additionally, I appreciate not all memories will be good ones, so please scroll by ones that you do not wish to rehash, or take this opportunity even to delete them all together.
+Above all else, know that this feature is a great way for you to accumulate content for daily use.

 Seeking more social media training to help grow your business?